k8hertweck/TACCtutorials/runJob.md

 Submitting jobs and using SLURM resource manager
 ================================================

+As described on the [Cluster etiquette](etiquette.md) page

-Simple Linux Utility for Resource Management, or [SLURM](https://computing.llnl.gov/linux/slurm/)
+Simple Linux Utility for Resource Management, or [SLURM](https://computing.llnl.gov/linux/slurm/), is the software TACC uses to allocate computational resources throughout a cluster to individual users.

-sbatch

-squeue

-scancel
+`sbatch SCRIPT`

+`squeue -u USERNAME`

+`scancel JOB#`